Wednesday January 28th is a big day for Canadian mental health initiatives: It’s Bell Let’s Talk Day!

 This annual event draws attention to the topic of mental health, particularly the stigma attached to mental illness that prevents many from seeking help.
 The idea is that if we all talk more openly about mental health and are open to conversations about it, it will lessen the shame attached to mental illness.
 Bell also champions access to care, workplace mental health, and research.

 Bell Let’s Talk has had a profound impact across Canada.
-Since the campaign began in 2011 there have been nearly 730 million interactions around Bell Let’s Talk, with over $86 million donated to mental health initiatives.
-And 4 out of 5 Canadians say they are more aware of mental health issues since Bell Let’s Talk launched.
+Since the campaign began in 2011 there have been over 1 billion interactions around Bell Let’s Talk, with over $100 million donated to mental health initiatives.
+And 86% of Canadians say they are more aware of mental health issues since Bell Let’s Talk launched.

 To learn more about Bell Let’s Talk, check out their website and toolkit that contains everything you need to participate.
-We hope you’ll follow us on Twitter and tweet along with us to raise awareness and remove the stigma from the conversation about mental health!Continue Reading No Comments
+We hope you’ll follow us on Twitter and Facebook, to join us in raising funds and awareness so we can remove the stigma from the conversation about mental health!Continue Reading No Comments